Data Generation-based Operator Learning for Solving Partial Differential Equations on Unbounded Domains: Numerical results

 The target initial functions and source are given as: \beqs && \varphi_0(\vx) = \exp\left(-\frac{x_1^2+x_2^2}{2}\right),\\ && \varphi_1(\vx) = \exp\left(-\frac{x_1^2+x_2^2}{2}\right)(x_1+x_2),\\ && f(\vx, t) = \exp\left(-\frac{(x_1-t)^2+(x_2-t)^2}{2}\right)\left((x_1-t+x_2-t)^2\cos(kt)-2k(x_1-t+x_2-t)\sin(kt)\right. \\ && \quad\quad\quad\quad \left.-(k^2+(x_1-t)^2+(x_2-t)^2)\cos(kt)\right), \eeqs which are computed from the solution The spatial domain of interest is selected as $[-1,1]$.
 Based on the property of the target function, we construct the following form of analytical solutions to generate training data: \beqs u(\vx,t) = A\exp\left(-\frac{(x_1-a_1t)^2+(x_2-a_2t)^2}{\sigma^2}\right)\cos(k_1x_1+k_2x_2-wt). \eeqs

 We generate 2000 input function pairs on the spatial domain $[-5,5]\times[-5,5]$.
-The training loss and errors computed at a $21\times21\times51$ spatio-temporal grid are presented in Fig.\ref{wave2d-loss}.
-Fig.\ref{wave2d-sol} displays the reference solution, prediction solution and the absolute error at final time $t=1$.
+The training loss and errors computed at a $21\times21\times51$ spatio-temporal grid are presented in Figure \ref{wave2d-loss}.
+Figure \ref{wave2d-sol} displays the reference solution, prediction solution and the absolute error at final time $t=1$.
 Furthermore, we calculated the average values of the final 20 relative $L^2$ errors, relative $L^1$ errors, and max errors as 9.27e-03, 1.00e-02, and 9.65e-03, respectively.